GameFoundry/bsf/Documentation/Manuals/Native/User/scenesAndComponents.md

 You may treat the handles as pointers, using "->" to access their members, comparing them for equality or with *nullptr* to check their validity.

 # Scene object creation and destruction {#b}
-We have already shown how to use @ref BansheeEngine::SceneObject::create "SceneObject::create" to create a new scene object.
+We have already shown how to use @ref bs::SceneObject::create "SceneObject::create" to create a new scene object.

-If you wish to destroy a scene object call @ref BansheeEngine::SceneObject::destroy "SceneObject::destroy".
+If you wish to destroy a scene object call @ref bs::SceneObject::destroy "SceneObject::destroy".
 Note that destroying a scene object will destroy all of the components attached to it, as well as any child scene objects.

 ~~~~~~~~~~~~~{.cpp}
 // Create a scene object